 For me, RX10 III’s only weakness is frequent failure to lock focus on the far telephoto end 400-600mm equivalent in dim light or on low-contrast subjects, which can be worked around by upgrading to Sony RX10 IV (price at Amazon) (or by using Manual Focus, or by using rival Panasonic FZ2500 compared below).

 TIP: Despite Sony’s claim of “dust and moisture-resistant” body, DON’T EXPOSE YOUR CAMERA TO RAIN (even if immediately wiped off), as wind-driven droplets killed my RX10 III.
 Despite its weather sealing keeping dust and condensation out of the lens throughout 16 months, one fateful rainstorm shorted-out its focus and LCD (sadly outside of its 1-year Sony Warranty).
-Rather than risking an estimated $656 repair (whose 90-day guarantee was voided by “liquid damage”), I bought a new RX10 III (to complete my UK photo shoot), soon to be sold, as I upgrade to RX10 IV.
+Rather than risking an estimated $656 repair (whose 90-day guarantee is voided by “liquid damage”), I bought a new RX10 III (to complete my UK photo shoot), soon to be sold, as I upgrade to RX10 IV.

 Unprecedented versatility with publishable image quality have made Sony RX10 III my main travel camera for 2016-2017.